-- Trigger conditions signaling the start of each drought response stage; - Reduction goals for each drought response stage; - Mandatory demand reduction measures for each stage; and - Penalties for violations.
+- Conditions for implementation and termination of drought response stages; - Reduction goals for each drought response stage; - Mandatory demand reduction measures for each stage; and - Penalties for violations.

-The provisions of the Plan apply to all persons, customers, and property located within the San Marcos city limits and to all persons, customers, and property utilizing water provided by the City of San Marcos.
+The provisions of the Plan apply to all persons, customers, and property located within the San Marcos city limits and to all persons, customers, and property utilizing water provided by San Marcos Texas Utilities (SMTXU).
 These requirements do not apply to alternative sources of water such as rainwater, gray water and reclaimed water.